alirezanasseh/typescript-express-mongodb-multilingual-boilerplate/README.md

 	    role		// Role as a string
-	    entity		// Model name as a string allowed		// An array of permitted actions: create, read, update, delete create		// And adding object for create fields read		// An adding condition for read query update_filter	// An adding condition for update query update_update	// An adding object for update fields delete		// An adding object for delete query
+	    entity		// Model name as a string allowed		// An array of permitted actions: create, read, update, delete create		// An adding object for create fields read		// An adding condition for read query update_filter	// An adding condition for update query update_update	// An adding object for update fields delete		// An adding condition for delete query

-The five last  fields may be confusing.
-So I'm gonna explain how they work.
+The five last  fields may seem confusing.
+So I'm going to explain how they work.
 Consider a user wants to check his/her new notifications.
 He/she should have access of read to the notifications model, but should only see his/her notifications.
 We can implement it like this:

     const notifications = await Notification.find({
 	    visited: false,
 	    owner: currentUserId
     });
-The access control line here is "owner: currentUserId", and the is comes from cookies.
-We're gonna place this condition in permission model.
+The access control line here is "owner: currentUserId", and the id comes from cookies.
+We're going to place this condition in permission model.
 So the permission record will be like this:

     {
 	    role: 'user',